yduf/yduf.github.io/_posts/2025-01-11-filesystem-metadata.md

 ---
 title: Custom File Attribute (xattr)
 published: true
-tags: filesystem file ext4 zfs
+tags: filesystem file metadata ext4 zfs
 ---
 > The ext4 filesystem supports extended attributes, which are name-value pairs that can be associated with a file.  - [chatGPT](https://chatgpt.com/share/67821a2a-0090-800d-b3aa-d284792fb558)